AntCTS/yapisvc/README.md

 ![image](https://github.com/AntCTS/yapisvc/blob/master/docker2.png?raw=true "yapi")

-Now, because the Docker instance will not manage the network bindings at all, if you want your service bound to the same port you can run your instance like so :
+Now, because the Docker instance will not manage the network bindings, if you want your service bound to the same port you can run your instance like so :

 <b>sudo docker run -p 5000:5000 yapisvc</b>